 - Reduced blood pressure

-- Infiltrative, or restrictive, cardiomyopathy, where the ventricles become rigid and restrict filling
+- Restrictive cardiomyopathy – when the ventricles become rigid and restrict filling

-- Disease-specific cardiomyopathies, where the heart muscle becomes abnormally enlarged, thickened or stiff because of a variety of diseases
+- Dilated cardiomyopathy – when the heart muscle becomes abnormally enlarged, thickened or stiff because of a variety of diseases

-- Cardiac amyloidosis, caused by deposits of an abnormal protein (amyloid) in the heart tissue
+- Cardiac amyloidosis – when there are deposits of abnormal proteins (amyloids) in the heart tissue

-- Sarcoidosis, the growth of inflammatory cells in different parts of the body, including the heart
+- Sarcoidosis – in which there is growth of inflammatory cells in different parts of the body, including the heart